- Business Name

 - 21st Century

 Most people want to learn about their family history but don't have the time or know where to begin.
-Ricki Sue King has the training, does the research, and provides you with a written report of her findings.
+Ricki Sue King has the training, does the research, and provides you with a report of her findings.
 She began Roots To Branches Genealogy, LLC to help others find their family history.
+Her specialties are forensic (heir or estate) research and the Midwest with a focus on Iowa, Missouri, and African American (Black).

 Ricki King is a 2015 certificate holder in Boston University's Genealogical Research program, holds a BA in History from Drake University, completed Progen, and attended several genealogy institutes.
 She is passionate about providing opportunities and resources to inspire and support current genealogists and the next generation.
 She is the founder of Roots to Branches Genealogy, LLC, author of "A Father's [Lynching?
 Murder?]
 Provides A Possible Motive for an African American Woman's use of Multiple Maiden Names," which ran in the National Genealogical Society Quarterly.
 Volume 109, No. 1, (March 2021) and a webinar presenter for the Iowa History 101 Series: "Iowa's Black Migration: Into, Around, Out of, and Back Again, and "Forever Free: Rediscovering Heroes, Heroines & Helpers of Central Iowa's Underground Railroad."
 She presents Pre-Beginning Genealogy lectures at local public libraries.
 Ricki's genealogy enthusiasm started while working for thirty-one years at John Deere Financial, from where she retired in 2019 to pursue her genealogy passion full time.